Southern Baptist Convention conservative resurgence: Conservative strategy

 In the early 1970s, SBC employee William Powell developed a rather simple strategy to take control of the SBC: elect the SBC president for ten consecutive years.
-Under the SBC bylaws, the president has sole authority to appoint the entirety of the Committee on Committees (known during most of the controversy as the Committee on Boards); the appointments do not require approval of the messengers at an annual meeting.
-This committee, in turn, nominates the members of the Committee on Nominations to be approved by the Messengers at the next annual meeting (i.e. one year after the president is elected and he appoints the Committee on Committees), which in turn nominates appointees for vacant positions to be approved by the messengers at the subsequent annual meeting (i.e., two years from the initial Committee on Committees appointments, and one year after the Committee on Nominations makes its recommendations).
+Under the SBC bylaws, the president had sole authority to appoint the entirety of the Committee on Committees (known during most of the controversy as the Committee on Boards); the appointments did not require approval of the messengers at an annual meeting.
+This committee, in turn, nominated the members of the Committee on Nominations to be approved by the Messengers at the next annual meeting (i.e. one year after the president is elected and he appoints the Committee on Committees), which in turn nominated appointees for vacant positions to be approved by the messengers at the subsequent annual meeting (i.e., two years from the initial Committee on Committees appointments, and one year after the Committee on Nominations makes its recommendations).

-The process involves numerous overlaps: at an annual meeting the messengers approve (or reject) the nominees for positions recommended by the Committee on Nominations (the process of which started two years prior), approve nominations for the upcoming Committee on Nominations recommended by the Committee on Committees (which took place the prior year), and further elect the president, who will appoint the new Committee on Committees.
+The process involved numerous overlaps: at an annual meeting the messengers approved (or rejected) the nominees for positions recommended by the Committee on Nominations (the process of which started two years prior), approved nominations for the upcoming Committee on Nominations recommended by the Committee on Committees (which took place the prior year), and further elected the president, who would appoint the new Committee on Committees.

 Therefore, if conservatives could gain the presidency, the president would nominate conservatives to the Committee on Committees, who would in turn nominate other conservatives to the Committee on Nominations, and then in turn fill the various vacancies with conservatives.
 If they could gain and hold the presidency for ten years, they would accomplish the goal of having all agency heads be conservatives.